MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Meeting-queries.md

 9. To add a metric for the number of attendees, in Metrics, select **Add metric**.
 10. Select **Attendees**, and then select and change the metric's name to **Total attendees**.
 11. To add a metric for the total meeting hours of attendees, select **Add metric** > **Attendee meeting hours**, and then select and change the metric's name to **Total attendee meeting hours**.
-12. In the **Organizational data** section, you can select what data columns to include or exclude from the output (.csv) file.
-Select **Clear all** to exclude (deselect) all columns and then select which columns you want to include from the list.
+12. In the **Organizational data** section, you can select what data columns to include in the output (.csv) file.
+Select **Clear all** to clear all selected columns, and then select which columns you want to include from the list.
 Use **Select all** to include all columns, which is the default.
 13. Select **Run** at the top right to run the query.
 14. On the **Queries** > **Results** page, the query status shows as **Submitted**.
 After the query status changes to **Succeeded**, you can view it, share it, download it (in .csv file format), delete it, or [Copy an OData link](https://docs.microsoft.com/en-us/workplace-analytics/use/view-download-and-export-query-results#get-a-link-for-odata-feed-that-you-can-use-in-power-bi) to use in a visualization tool, such as Power BI or Excel.